benbalter/benbalter.github.com/_posts/2023-03-02-github-for-non-technical-roles.md

 3. Create a branch to work on the solution
 4. Make changes to files on the branch
 5. Commit those changes
-6. Open a pull request "requesting" that those changes be merged back into the main" branch
+6. Open a pull request "requesting" that those changes be merged back into the "main" branch
 7. Your colleagues review your pull request and either approve them or suggest changes
 8. Once approved, your pull request is "merged" and your changes are now "live" on the main branch